Warning! The directory is not yet complete and will be amended until the beginning of the term.

 Minimum requirements and assessment criteria

-For the written exam the student must choose one of two questions on
+For the written exam the student must choose five questions from

 in translation